Will office of CJI come under RTI Act: SC verdict tomorrow at 2 pm

 New Delhi, Nov 12: The Supreme Court will pronounce on Wednesday its verdict on a plea challenging the Delhi High Court decision bringing the office of the chief justice of India under the Right to Information Act.

-Other members of the bench are Justices NV Ramana, DY Chandrachud, Deepak Gupta and Sanjiv Khanna.
+Other members of the bench are Justices N V Ramana, D Y Chandrachud, Deepak Gupta and Sanjiv Khanna.

 The notice regarding the pronouncement of judgement was made public on the official website of the Supreme Court on Tuesday afternoon.